SidonTheTroll/Erstes-Jahr/Practical/Chemistry/extra/salt-analysis.md

 </div>

-The usual procedures for analyzing a salt involves systematic separation of basic radical into group.
-The table given below gives briefly the classification of basic radicals into groups reagents and the form in which they are precipitated.
+The usual procedures for analyzing a salt involves the systematic separation of basic radicals into groups.
+The table given below gives briefly the classification of basic radicals into groups of reagents and the form in which they are precipitated.

 <div align=center>